A simple, flexible, and powerful image browser.

 Files and Folders

-View your folders and images without importing them into some opaque library file.
+View your folders and images without opaque library files or long import processes.

-Powerful and crazy fast batch rename functionality lets you rename files however you want.
+Powerful and crazy fast batch rename functionality lets you rename files however you want, including regular expression support.

 Eases image sorting